 Enable EBDA and Add Demand Partners

-Publishers with standard accounts (or DFP with small publishers) need to manually enable the exchange bidding.
+Publishers with standard accounts (or DFP with small publishers) need to manually enable the Open Bidding.
 This step is easier said than done.
-Given it requires the involvement of a Google representative or a Google Publishing Partner, and the account holder must sign a contract explaining the product and policies.
+Given it requires the involvement of a Google representative or a Google Certified Publishing Partner, and the account holder must sign a contract explaining the product and policies.

-As we mentioned, exchange bidding does enable you to access demand outside Google’s network, but publishers need to build a contractual relationship with exchange bidding partners (excluding Google).
-Inform the representative that exchange bidding is enabled for your account and provide details like domain and network ID.
+As we mentioned, Open Bidding does enable you to access demand outside Google’s network, but publishers need to build a contractual relationship with partners (excluding Google).
+Inform the representative that Open Bidding is enabled for your account and provide details like domain and network ID.
 Wait for the representative’s response and follow the required next steps.

-To check whether EBDA is enabled or not, try creating a Yield Group.
-If you don’t see any of such options and Yield Group is not available, then exchange bidding is not enabled yet.
-Once you are done with these steps, move ahead to set up exchange bidding.
+To check whether Open Bidding is enabled or not, try creating a Yield Group.
+If you don’t see any of such options and Yield Group is not available, then Open Bidding is not enabled yet.

-Ready with GAM account and EBDA is enabled?
+Ready with GAM account and Open Bidding is enabled?
 Follow these steps:

-Step 1: Enable Exchange Bidding and Add Company
+Step 1: Enable Open Bidding and Add Company

 - Go to Admin > Companies.